What is Intuition?

 Intuition allows individuals to gain knowledge without the need for reflective thinking.
 It is a natural ability that helps people make decisions quickly.
 The word ‘intuition’ originates from the Latin verb ‘intueri’, meaning ‘to consider’.
 This concept is often described as an instinctive or gut feeling, something we feel deep within us without the need for deliberate thought.
 Unlike rational reasoning, which involves a step-by-step analysis of information, intuition emerges holistically and rapidly, often without our awareness of the underlying mental processes.

 At the heart of intuition lies the unconscious mind, which rapidly sifts through past experiences and cumulative knowledge to provide insights.
 This process is not random; it is a sophisticated mechanism that allows us to recognize patterns and relationships instinctively.
-People often experience intuition as a sudden realization or a light bulb moment, where everything clicks into place without the need for conscious thought.
+People often experience intuition as a sudden realization or a light bulb moment, where everything clicks into place without the need for conscious thought or conscious mind.

 Every individual possesses multiple forms of intuitive knowledge, which can vary in prominence based on personal characteristics.
 Some people might rely more on their gut feelings, while others might experience intuition through subtle nudges or thoughts.
 This inner dialogue, whether loud or quiet, is a valuable guide in navigating life's complexities.